sergeballif/NSC-Math-453/LearningObjectives.md

 ---
 # Math 453 Learning Objectives

-Legend:
+__Legend:__

 + CC = Learning objectives to be assessed through Concept Checks.
 + M = Learning objectives to be assessed only through Learning Modules.
 + (CORE) = Learning objectives designated as belonging to the 20 CORE-M learning objectives for Modules, assessed during timed assessment periods.

-To "instantiate" a definition means to construct or state examples of that definition, and to create a non-example of that definition.
+To "__instantiate__" a definition means to construct or state examples of that definition, and to create a non-example of that definition.

 ## 1: The Integers: An Introduction